marianosimone/take-a-look/quotes.md

 > You never really understand a person until you consider things from his point of view...
 Until you climb into his skin and walk around in it

 Harper Lee, "To Kill a Mockingbird" (spoken by Atticus Finch)

+> I think knowledge is fixed in time, whereas knowing is continual.
+Knowledge comes from a source, from an accumulation, from conclusion, while knowing is movement

+Bruce Lee, "The Tao of Jeet Kune Do"

+> Truth is where the problem is.
+We shall find the truth when we examine the problem.
+The problem is never apart from the answer, the problem is the answer - the understanding of the problem is the dissolution of the problem.
+It is a mistake to think that one can establish a universal definition for verification.

+Bruce Lee, "The Tao of Jeet Kune Do"